 On the surface, humans and slime molds appear vastly different.
-Viewed more deeply, the only significant difference I see is that we have a disease of thinking that we know, as chapter 71 put it, whereas the mold just knows without thinking that it knows.
-By regarding ourselves as a special species (e.g., wise, intelligent, free willed, etc.), we lack the humility to observe impartially.
+Viewed more deeply, the only significant difference I see is that we have a ‘thinking that we know’ disease, as chapter 71 observes, whereas the mold just knows without thinking that it knows.
+By regarding ourselves as a superior species (e.g., wise, intelligent, free willed, etc.), we lack the humility to observe the world impartially.
 Rather than feeling all that we share with the rest of creation, we feel ourselves alone and separate from the rest of creation, and suffer as a result.
 We are incapable of feeling that mysterious sameness to which chapter 56 refers.
 Ah, to return to the innocent humble bliss of the slime mold. 😉

-If that’s sounds silly, so too are the self-centric human ideals of good and bad as chapter 2 bluntly notes, The whole world recognizes the good as the good, yet this is only the bad.
+If that’s sounds silly, consider human ideals of good and bad as chapter 2 bluntly notes, The whole world recognizes the good as the good, yet this is only the bad.
 Ideals are simply thought-projections of what pleases us (attraction) or pains us (repulsion).
 Indeed, I see no good, beautiful, bad, or ugly in Nature, either in the wild or in humanity.
-While humans do some very destructive things to each other and nature, these are only symptoms of nature’s pendulum like balancing act playing out within us, and not the result of misdirected free will, evil spirits, or the devil.
+While humans do some very destructive things to each other and nature, these are only symptoms of nature’s pendulum like balancing process playing out within us, and not the result of misdirected free will, a devil or evil spirits.

-As Christ said, “Father, forgive them, for they know not what they do” (Luke 23:34).
+As Christ said, “Father, forgive them, for they know not what they do”.
 The Taoist version of that could be chapter 70’s, It is because people are ignorant that they fail to understand me.
-That brings us back to the disease called out in chapter 71.
-A disease the Tao Te Ching attempts to ameliorate.
+That brings us back to the disease highlighted in chapter 71.
+A disease perhaps only the Tao Te Ching attempts to ameliorate.